General meaning

 A radical change of course is considered to break free from a deadlock.

 In terms of health, this association can describe the decision to abruptly stop a harmful habit, an unsuitable treatment, or a draining lifestyle.
-The Scythe marks the break with a behavior, the Crossroads show the new possible directions: another protocol, a new lifestyle, a different follow-up.
+The Scythe marks the break with a behavior, while the Crossroads reveal the new possible directions: another protocol, a new lifestyle, a different follow-up.
 The situation may be tense or urgent, but the challenge is to open a more viable path in the long term, rather than remaining trapped in the old way of functioning.

 Objects